whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 ### Mount a file system sub-directory

-To mount a file system, at the client computer, enter the following command at the command line.
+To mount a file system at the client computer, enter the following command at the command line.
 This syntax is generic and there are other options not described here.

 ```